 4. Click the Restart Now button under Advanced Startup category.

 Disable Fast Startup

 The Fast Startup technology was introduced in late 2012.
-It boots your PC faster than the normal mode as it saves system information to a file during the shutdown interval.
+It boots your PC quicker than the standard mode as it saves system information to a file during the shutdown interval.
 If your computer isn’t functioning properly due to Fast Startup feature, try disabling it.

 1. Type Power Options in the Search Box on your Taskbar.

-2. Click Change plan settings link ahead of your active plan.
+2. Click Change plan settings link ahead of your existing plan.

 3. Click Change advanced power settings link.

-4. This opens a new dialog named Power Options.
-Click the link named Change settings that are currently unavailable.
+4. It opens a new dialog named Power Options.
+Click the link called Change settings that are currently unavailable.